Tarpana: Gingelly

-Gingelly is not to be confused with sesame, which is from a large tree; gingelly is a small seed that stores energy and hence is considered a favorite of all Devas, Shani (Saturn) and pitrus.
+Gingelly is different than sesame, which is from a large tree; gingelly is a small seed that stores energy and hence is considered a favorite of all Devas, Shani (Saturn) and pitrus.
 Lord Ganesha is commonly offered pancha-kajjaya, a delicacy made using sesame.
 Lord Shiva is worshipped with sesame seeds (tilakshata).
 For Lord Vishnu, Lord Brahma, Goddess Laxmi and Goddess Saraswati, gingelly seeds are used in their favorite eatables.
 It is used as a homa dravya (an ingredient in the fire offerings) in many havans and homas.
 Therefore, tila (gingelly) and tilatarpana should not be dismissed as inauspicious.